nakkstar123/nakkstar123.github.io/content/authors/admin/_index.md

-I am a junior at UCLA, conducting research in cryptography with a focus on secure multiparty computation and its applications.
+I am an incoming PhD candidate at UCLA, conducting research in cryptography with a focus on secure multiparty computation and its applications.
 I am advised by [Prof. Rafail Ostrovsky](https://web.cs.ucla.edu/~rafail/).
 Additionally, I am the president and a co-founder of [Theory@UCLA](https://www.theoryatucla.com/), a theoretical CS club.
 I am also a lead instructor for the [Olga Radko Endowed Math Circle](https://circles.math.ucla.edu/circles/).
 {style="text-align: justify;"}